PsychoLlama/recommendations/README.md

 - [Squoosh](https://squoosh.app/): An image compression tool right in your browser.
 - [Penpot](https://github.com/penpot/penpot): An open source Sketch/Figma competitor.

+## Engineering Blogs

+- [Dan Luu](https://danluu.com/): My personal favorite.
+Dan writes excellent and insightful posts about a variety of engineering topics.
+- [Matthias Endler](https://endler.dev/): Topics include how things work, low-level performance, and exploration of new tools and technologies.

 ## Standards

 - [Keep a Changelog](https://keepachangelog.com/en/1.0.0/): A sensible format for organizing and maintaining changelogs.